 Business Planning

 Are business plans dead?
 Yes and no. A well-developed business plan creates a roadmap for your social sector or nonprofit venture and includes detailed analysis on your market, competitors, resource considerations, financials and risk mitigation plan.
 For the organization, it forces discipline around your venture story and reduces ambiguity.
 For the funder, it instills confidence that every detail has been considered.
-Yet not every business plan is equal.
+Yet, not every business plan is equal.
 They can come in many formats depending on your needs and the audience – a pitch, a prospectus or a business model canvas.
-At Social Impact Architects, we have set a high standard building strong and sustainable business plans for social sector programs, organizations or social enterprises.
+At Social Impact Architects, we build strong and sustainable business plans for social sector programs, organizations or social enterprises.

-Suzanne (or Social Impact Architects) helped us take our business plan from good to an award-winning plan.
-Her expertise in scaling programs has truly been game-changing for Friends of the Children.
+Social Impact Architects helped us take our business plan from good to an award-winning plan.
+Suzanne’s expertise in scaling programs has truly been game-changing for Friends of the Children.

 Terri Sorensen